publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schIV/m__us_usc_t8_s1522.md

             (B)

-             No funds may be made available under this subchapter (other than under subsection (b)(1) of this section) to States or political subdivisions in the form of block grants, per capita grants, or similar consolidated grants or contracts.
+             No funds may be made available under this subchapter (other than under subsection (b)(1)) to States or political subdivisions in the form of block grants, per capita grants, or similar consolidated grants or contracts.
 Such funds shall be made available under separate grants or contracts—

-                (i) for medical screening and initial medical treatment under subsection (b)(5) of this section,
+                (i) for medical screening and initial medical treatment under subsection (b)(5),

-                (ii) for services for refugees under subsection (c)(1) of this section,
+                (ii) for services for refugees under subsection (c)(1),

-                (iii) for targeted assistance project grants under subsection (c)(2) of this section, and
+                (iii) for targeted assistance project grants under subsection (c)(2), and

-                (iv) for assistance for refugee children under subsection (d)(2) of this section.
+                (iv) for assistance for refugee children under subsection (d)(2).

             (C) The Director may not delegate to a State or political subdivision his authority to review or approve grants or contracts under this subchapter or the terms under which such grants or contracts are made.